 U.S. Court of Appeals, First Circuit

-Jeffrey was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Commercial Litigation; Construction Law; Food and Beverage Law; Land Use and Zoning Law; Litigation—Construction; Litigation—Land Use and Zoning; and Litigation—Real Estate.
+Jeffrey was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Commercial Litigation; Construction Law; Food and Beverage Law; Land Use and Zoning Law; Litigation—Construction; Litigation—Land Use and Zoning; and Litigation—Real Estate.
 Jeffrey was named the Best Lawyers® 2021 Litigation - Land Use and Zoning "Lawyer of the Year' in Providence, RI.
 He was previously named the Best Lawyers® 2020 Litigation—Real Estate “Lawyer of the Year” in Providence and the 2019 Land Use and Zoning Law “Lawyer of the Year” in Providence.
 Jeffrey has been listed in Best Lawyers since 2015

 Jeff has also been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2021 for Litigation: General Commercial (Rhode Island).
 He has also been recognized in Chambers in previous years.
 The Chambers USA 2013 edition describes Jeff as “a no-nonsense guy whose work is nothing short of brilliant."

 Jeff was recognized for Construction Litigation as a “Rhode Island Super Lawyer” in 2011-2014 and 2016 based on a peer-review survey by Thomson Reuters.
 In addition, Jeff was recognized as a Litigation Star in the 2020 edition of Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys, as well as in prior years’ editions.

 Jeff has earned an AV Preeminent Rating from Martindale-Hubbell, which is the highest rating available for legal ability and professional ethics.